 A laser removes the hazy posterior capsule from your line of sight without making an incision or touching the eye.

 Drops may be given after the procedure to reduce inflammation.

 The procedure takes only a few minutes and is painless.

 Following a YAG laser capsulotomy, you may resume normal activities immediately.
 You may experience some floaters (or spots in your vision) afterward.
 These will likely resolve within a few weeks.

 Most people can expect their vision to improve within a day.
 As with any eye procedure, however, call your eye doctor immediately if vision worsens or fails to improve.

 YAG Laser Capsulotomy Risks

-Although a YAG laser capsulotomy poses slight additional risks, overall the procedure is extremely safe.
+Although a YAG laser capsulotomy poses slight additional risks, the procedure is extremely safe.
 The most important risk is that the retina can become detached from the inner back of the eye.
 This complication is rare, with or without the laser procedure.

 Statistics suggest that the lifetime risk of a detached retina after cataract surgery is about 1 percent.
-That number rises to about 2 percent after YAG laser capsulotomy.
+That number rises to about 2 percent after a YAG laser capsulotomy.
 It is important to be aware of these risks and notify your doctor if you notice any new flashing lights or floaters.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.